Mimi Reinhardt: Oskar Schindler

-Carmen Weitmann and her husband managed to bring their son and her grandmother to Hungary during the Nazi occupation of Poland.
+Carmen Weitmann and her husband managed to evacuate their son and her grandmother to Hungary during the Nazi occupation of Poland.
 She and her husband were arrested; he was shot at the gate of the Kraków ghetto while trying to escape.
 At the time, she was 30 years old.
 After the liquidation of the ghetto, she was transported with other Jews to the Plaszow camp.
 As she knew shorthand, she was employed in the camp administration, where she met Oskar Schindler.
 She knew he treated his Jewish workers well and became Schindler's secretary.
 After Schindler had asked the SS camp commander Amon Göth for more workers, she began to type out the list of workers from the ghetto of the Polish city of Krakow so that they could then be transferred to the Brünnlitz subcamp, where Oskar Schindler continued his armaments business.

 The train that was supposed to take the Jewish workers on the list from Plaszow to Brünnlitz in the fall of 1944 was diverted to Auschwitz.
 Mimi and the other "Schindlerjuden" were there for about two weeks and they described this time as "straight out of Dante's Inferno".
 At the time, Schindler was trying to get "his" Jews from Auschwitz to Brünnlitz.
 Due to his help, 1,200 Jews survived there until the liberation in May 1945.